jlenoble/keyfunc/README.md

 * ```rest```: If omitted, the number of arguments of the generated key function is exactly that passed to keyFunc; if true for one argument, then the corresponding key function  will be used for all arguments not hinted in keyFunc; If several rest options are defined, only the first one is taken into account.

+* ```unordered```: If omitted, the arguments passed the generated key function are strictly ordered.
+If true, then it enforces 'rest: true' and limits keyFunc initialization to one type only so that the generated key function now doesn't enforce ordering any more.
+See [Unordered lists](#unordered-lists).

 * ```sub```: Construct ```'array:*'``` allows to handle an ordered list of one type, but you often want an ordered list of mixed types.
 The ```sub``` option allows to handle this case.
 See [Mixed arrays](#mixed-arrays) for a discussion on its important use and its difference from a straight call to ```keyFunc```.
 See also See [Mixed properties](#mixed-properties).

 ```js